GaboCapo/donatepluginsw6/README.md

 Configuration:

 The plugin creates a new configuration field in the article details with the name "donation product".

-This can be activated so that the product is recorded for a donation calculation.

 Variant articles are recorded uniformly, which means that if the article is declared as a donation article, the associated variants are also recorded as a donation.